Laboratory management

 Prof. Douglas Cunningham (Graphical Systems)

-With the AI-Lab, we have been creating a space for AI-related teaching and research at the BTU Cottbus-Senftenberg since 2022.
-We offer the master theses topics and their supervision, as well as required internships (unpaid).
-Please find additional information about our research directions under the other tabs.
+With the AI-Lab, we have been creating a space for AI-related Teaching and Research at the BTU Cottbus-Senftenberg since 2022.
+We offer topics and supervision of Master Theses and conduct research on several AI and Machine Learning topics.

 Equipment